Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Peripheral angioplasty is a procedure that helps open blockages in peripheral arteries.
-These vessels carry blood to your lower body and legs.
+These vessels carry blood to your lower body, legs, and arms.

-Tell your doctor about all medications you take and any allergies you may have.
+Tell your healthcare provider about all medicines you take including over-the-counter medicines, herbal supplements, and any allergies you may have, especially to iodine.

 Arrange for a family member or friend to drive you home.

 Contrast “dye” is injected into the catheter.
-X-rays are taken (angiography).
+X-rays (angiography) are taken.

 A tiny balloon is pushed through the catheter to the blockage.
-Your doctor inflates and deflates the balloon a few times to compress the plaque.
-A stent (small metal or mesh tube) may be placed to help keep your artery open.
-The balloon and catheter are then removed.
+Your healthcare provider inflates and deflates the balloon a few times.
+This compresses the plaque.
+A small metal or mesh tube (stent) may be put in the artery to help keep it open.
+The balloon and catheter are then taken out.

 You’ll be taken to a recovery area.
-Pressure is applied to the insertion site for about 15 minutes.
-You will need to keep your leg still and straight for a few hours.
+Pressure is put on the insertion site for about 30 to 45 minutes.
+Your healthcare provider will tell you how long to lie down and keep the insertion site still.
 You will go home that day or spend the night in the facility.
-You will be instructed what to do when you go home.
+You will be given aftercare instructions for when you go home.

 Call your healthcare provider right away or get immediate medical attention if: